 Throughout my three and a half years of having this blog, people have asked me about the name.
 I review biblical books, talk about biblical concepts from those books, occasionally talk about my life, even Pac-Man . . . but spoiled milk?
-And why in the plural.
-Spoiled milks?
-I thought I’d share with you two events that have scarred me deeply.
-Deeply enough to carry this burden around on my own as a spectacle to the world.
+Even worse… spoiled milks?
+I thought I’d share with you two events that have scarred me deeply, deeply enough to carry this burden around on my own as a spectacle to the world.
 It’s the thorn in my flesh.

 The Four Letter Curd Word

 Once upon a time, anybody who was anybody was a part of the megalodon known as MySpace.
 It was all the rage back home.
 I was never one for writing, not until my life flashed before my eyes.
 What was thought to be a one-off occurrence soon became just too common.
 In my family growing up, we always drank a lot of milk, especially me.
 There was always milk ready, and it was always good.
 I came home from university one day and, given my love and appreciation for (ice) cold cereal, I poured myself a bowl of Rice Krispies.
 We had no sugary sweets, so plain Krispies would do fine.
 Bowl + Ice + Cereal + Milk = a good time (I’m a simple guy).

 Then a miracle happened.
 Call it a miracle on Elm Street.
 I had the aurora cerealis in my mouth.
 My Rice Krispies had turn into Fruit Loops!
 The tastes—the colors . . . .
 It was like the boat scene on Willy Wonka.

 - Ice?
 Check.

 - Milk?
 Che… waaiitt… two weeks past due.